Hall ventilation IN INDUSTRY

 Layered Ventilation:

 In the principle of layered ventilation, the cleaned air is supplied via displacement outlets close to the floor.
-The fresh air mixes again with pollutants, heats up and rises to the top due to its thermal properties, where it is extracted and cleaned via the exhaust air duct on the hall ceiling.
+The fresh air mixes again with pollutants, heats up and rises upwards due to its thermal properties, where it is extracted via the exhaust air pipe on the hall ceiling and cleaned in an extraction system.

 Energy saving through hall ventilation systems